yasir227/Tic_Tac_Toe/README.md

     - tkinter

-## Setup
-Make sure to git clone this repository.
-After cloning, make sure the latest version of Python and all mentioned packages are installed and the project is ready for use!

 ## Repository Information
 The main.py file contains the code for the GUI and the functions that allow the user to play against the computer.